Josefina Senese

 Boston University Wheelock College of Education & Human Development

 Welcome!
-I am a 4th-year PhD student in Educational Policy Studies at Boston University Wheelock College of Education and Human Development.
+I am a PhD Candidate in Educational Policy Studies at Boston University.
 Go Terriers!